RoozbehBandpey/POSTagger/readme.md

+#Python Implementation of Avaraged Perceptron, Passive-Aggressive Perceptron and discriminativly training a HMM with perceptron

 In this work, first a perceptron for classification task was impleneted, with parameter averaging and Passive-Aggressive algorithm during training;

 Later the model was turned into a sequential, taking advantage of the sequential dependence of neighboring tags.
 We used hill climbing method to select the feature